Dossier: Planning a family

 This breath analyser uses a self-teaching algorithm to determine a woman’s fertile days.
 All you have to do is breathe into the device’s mouthpiece for a minute a day to measure the CO2 content of your breath.
 Breathe ILO uses this CO2 measurement and the lifestyle tracking function in the app to calculate your cycle.
 What sets Breathe ILO apart from conventional methods is that it enables live tracking instead of giving a predicted value.

-Warning: None of these fertility and cycle trackers are accurate enough to be used as a method of contraception.
+None of these fertility and cycle trackers are accurate enough to be used as a method of contraception.
+Humans aren’t machines – says gynaecologist Nicole Landolt from the Medix group practice in Zurich.
+Being unable to conceive while trying to fall pregnant can often cause feelings of stress, frustration and desperation.

-If you don’t conceive while trying to fall pregnant, you often suffer feelings of stress, frustration and desperation.
-So it’s great that there are ways to improve your chances of conceiving today.
-Gynaecologist Nicole Landolt from the Medix group practice in Zurich agrees, but adds: “Humans aren’t machines, every body is different.
+So it’s great that there are ways to improve a woman’s chances of conceiving today.
+The gynaecologist agrees, but adds: “Humans aren’t machines, every body is different.
 And even the most sophisticated trackers available today can’t take these differences into account 100%.”
 She therefore considers it important that women who want to get pregnant keep looking for ways to relax – and don’t lose patience.
 “Acupuncture or massage treatment can help you relax.
 But talking to your partner or best friend can also often help reduce stress and take the pressure off.”